-On the first of November, it's MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
+Good morning.
 I'm Steve Inskeep.